Hyperspectral Machine Vision

 classification, Resonon can develop a custom application.

-can be a challenge or an asset depending on how the system is programmed.
+can therefore be a challenge or an asset, depending on how the system is

-Resonon has developed models that leverage texture data, but most simple models
+programmed.
+Resonon has developed models that leverage texture data, but most

-parameter.
-If the product color is variable, the system needs to be trained on
+critical parameter.
+If the product color is variable, the system needs to be

-the complete range of color it could encounter.
-Statistical models cannot be
+trained on the complete range of color it could encounter.

 What is the maximum number of parts that a hyperspectral machine vision system can inspect per minute?